 A recent review of research studies have shown an improvement in both heart health and recovery time in those exercising on plant-based diets.

 Harvard Health recently highlighted emerging research in the field of heart disease and plant-based eating.
 When intake of a plant-based diet was compared to the American Heart Association diet (low fat and includes lean meat), the results showed a 32 percent decrease in an inflammatory biomarker.
-More research is needed, but promising results show the effect of plant-based eating decreases the amounts of inflammation compared to other diets.
+Research shows that, no doubt, plant-based eating reduces inflammation compared to many other dietary patterns that include meat and dairy.

 Harvard also published an article on tips for foods that fight inflammation.
-Tips from this article include consuming foods that are high in phytochemicals and antioxidants, but also working to avoid or limit these foods as much as possible:
+Tips include consuming foods that are high in phytochemicals and antioxidants, as well as avoiding or limiting the following foods as much as possible:

 Refined carbohydrates, such as white bread and pastries